 Festival at the Switchyard w/ the Old 97's, Tripping Daisy & more - November 2nd - Historic Downtown - Carrolton, TX

-Tripping Daisy and Old 97’s will be the headlining entertainment for the 10th annual Festival at the Switchyard.
-In celebration of the Festival at the Switchyard’s 10th anniversary, both Dallas-based bands will serve as a throwback to the inaugural festival in 2010 when Old 97’s and The Polyphonic Spree, which features Tripping Daisy lead singer Tim DeLaughter and other bandmates, headlined the show.
+Two more Dallas based bands that had the most success in their careers in the 90's, Tripping Daisy & Old 97’s headlined the 10th annual Festival at the Switchyard.
+In celebration of it's 10th anniversary, both bands serve as a throwback to the inaugural festival in 2010 when Old 97’s and The Polyphonic Spree, which features Tripping Daisy lead singer Tim DeLaughter and other bandmates, headlined the show.

 In addition to free concerts, the award-winning Festival at the Switchyard features free live children’s entertainment, free rides and games, free face painting and balloon art, a beer garden, and an array of food vendors and festival booths to shop from.

 Band was in fine form, never really went away and still kicking ass.

 Big Brown Eyes